BadMagic100/hk-modlinks-prototype/docs/design.md

 - The ability to easily run arbitrary code to discover mods and transform to various formats (although any programming language can provide this).

-Modlinks's discovery, build, and output systems will be designed with a plugin architecture.
+Modlinks's build and output systems will be designed with a plugin architecture.
 This allows additional mods and output formats to be added easily with no frills.
 Particularly, this means that developers PRing their mods do not need to touch code outside the file that will contain their mod.
 For developers unfamiliar with git, copying from another mod and committing via the GitHub website will still suffice (though they will of course lose the developer quality of life tooling), which keeps it as one step to onboard.

 The entry point for the plugin loader will be CLIs vended via package.json's `bin` property.
 The main benefit of this as opposed to a standalone script run with e.g. Jiti or ts-node is that we can